jamesra/nornir.github.io/source/usage/buildmanager.rst

 Pipelines
 ---------

 Nornir defines different pipelines that manipulate the volume.
 Pipelines are defined in a pipeline.xml file and can be edited by advanced users.
-See the [pipeline page](wiki/pipelines) for full details.

 Builds tend to have many steps in common.
-Below is an outline for the Marc lab process.
+The Marc lab builds TEM images with this pipeline:

-1. Remove blank tiles
+1. Prune
 #.
-Adjust the contrast
+AdjustContrast
 #.
-Align the tiles to build a section mosaic
+Mosaic
 #.
-Construct transforms aligning sections to adjacent sections
+Assemble
 #.
-Add transforms to place sections into the volume

-A sample implementation can be found in the scripts directory, which is copied to the python scripts directory at setup time.
-TEMPrepare, TEMBuildMosaic, and TEMAlign show the commands used to build the RC2 TEM volume at the Marc lab.

-The existing pipelines are likely to be refactored to be more suitable for general use soon.
-However they are outlined below.
-Running ``nornir_build`` with no arguments will provide a list of all pipelines and their parameters.

-1. TEMPrepare: (due for refactoring into prune and histogram pipelines) Calculates a feature score for each tile in a filter.
-Tiles falling below a threshold are removed from the mosaic.
-Histograms are calculated for the filter.
+MosaicReport
 #.
-AdjustContrast:
-    Creates a new filter based on an existing filter.
+CreateBlobFilter
 #.
-Mosaic:
-    Aligns tiles into mosaics.
-Assembles mosaic images of a requested size.
+AlignSections -Downsample 32
 #.
-Assemble:
-    Creates assembled images for a filter.
-Copies assembled images to an arbitrary output directory.
+RefineSectionAlignment -Downsample 32
 #.
-EmailReport:
-    Create a webpage summarizing key attributes of sections in a volume and send the link in E-mail.
+RefineSectionAlignment -Downsample 32 16
 #.
-EmailStosReport:
-    Create a webpage summarizing key attributes of slice-to-volume registrations and send the link in E-mail.
+SliceToVolume
 #.
-CreateBlobFilter:
-    SliceToSlice alignment is sometimes aided by running a form of edge detection on the data.
-This creates a "blob" filter for in input filter which can then be passed to slice-to-slice alignment pipelines

-#.
-AlignSections:
-    Aligns mosaics to immediate neighbors using rotation and translation

-#.
-RefineSectionAlignment:
-    Deforms sections aligned with rotation and translation by aligning small local regions within the images.
-Produces much more precise alignments.

-#.
-SliceToVolume:
-    Takes a set of slice-to-slice transforms and adds them together to produce slice-to-volume transforms

-#.
-ScaleVolumeTransforms:
-    Mosaics are often too large to align at full resolution.
-This pipeline scales the resulting transforms.
-For example we may align using downsampled by 16 images and then scale the transforms by a factor of 16 to work with the full-resolution images again.

-#.
-VolumeImage:
-    Produces an image file for a section after being warped into the volume.

-#.
-MosaicToVolume:
-    Passes the mosaic transforms defining how tiles are placed in mosaics through the transform mapping those mosaics into the volume.
-The result is mosaic transforms that map tiles directly into the volume.
+ScaleVolumeTransform 16 -> 1

+Sample batch files can be found in the scripts directory, which is copied to the python scripts directory at setup time.
+TEMPrepare, TEMBuildMosaic, and TEMAlign show the commands used to build the RC2 TEM volume at the Marc lab.

+.. automodule:: nornir_buildmanager